andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

     - Consider using Global tables if your application is accessed by globally distributed users
     - Use eventually consistent reads in place of strongly consistent reads whenever possible
     - When you're not making requests, consider having the client send dummy traffic to a DynamoDB table.
 Alternatively, you can reuse client connections or use connection pooling.
 All of these techniques keep internal caches warm, which helps keep latency low
+  - You can use the UpdateItem operation to implement an atomic counter => incremented, unconditionally, without interfering with other write requests
+    - For example, you might use an atomic counter to keep track of the number of visitors to a website
+  - To avoid potential throttling, the provisioned WCU for a global secondary index should be equal or greater than the WCU of the base table since new updates will write to both the base table and global secondary index.
+  - Optimistic Locking in DynamoDB
+    - Add @DynamoDBVersionAttribute to a field in your model class.
+    - DynamoDBMapper automatically:
+      - Creates a version attribute in the table.
+      - Increments version on each update.
+      - Rejects updates if the version on the server ≠ version on client.
+  - Best practice: DynamoDB Stream → Kinesis Adapter → Kinesis Client Library → Process data like Kinesis
+  - Batch operations -> are essentially wrappers around multiple read or write requests
+    - if a BatchGetItem request contains five items, DynamoDB performs five GetItem operations on your behalf.
+    - Similarly, if a BatchWriteItem request contains two put requests and four delete requests, DynamoDB performs two PutItem and four DeleteItem requests.
+    - NOTE: fewer network calls + DynamoDB executes requests in parallel → faster than sequential individual calls.
+    - NOTE: How to handle UnprocessedKeys in case of errors:
+      - Implement an exponential backoff algorithm with a randomized delay between retries of the batch request.
+      - AWS SDKs (Boto3, etc.) to batch requests - already handle retries, pagination, exponential backoff, and automatic re-submission of UnprocessedKeys — more reliable than manual low-level API calls.
+  - Transactional operations:
+    - TransactGetItems
+    - TransactWriteItems - max 25 write actions (put, update, delete, conditioncheck)
+  - Consistency reads:
+    - LSI - both eventual and strong consistency
+    - GSI - only eventual consistency (Because the GSI is asynchronously updated, so it might not reflect the latest changes immediately)
+  - Scenario: restrict access to specific items in the table based on User Id which is the partition key
+    - Correct: dynamodb:LeadingKeys condition key to the IAM policy associated with the Identity provider’s role.

 - S3:
   - Scenario: PutObject API must encrypt objects at rest by using server-side encryption with Amazon S3-managed keys (SSE-S3)
     - Correct:  set the x-amz-server-side-encryption header as AES256.
 Use an S3 bucket policy to deny permission to upload an object unless the request has this header
+  - S3 bucket uses server-side encryption with AWS KMS managed keys (SSE-KMS) -> Error access denied on PutObject API (although having IAM permission):
+    - Correct: Correct the policy of the IAM user to allow the kms:GenerateDataKey action:
+      - This permission is required for buckets that use default encryption with a custom AWS KMS key.
   - Scenario: make publicly accessible S3 buckets private, and enable access to objects with a time-bound constraint
     - Correct: Share pre-signed URLs with resources that need access
       - When you create a pre-signed URL for your object, you must provide your security credentials, specify a bucket name, an object key, specify the HTTP method (GET to download the object), and expiration date and time